bitrix24/b24restdocs/api-reference/chats/messages/im-dialog-messages-get.md

     - `mobile_last_date` – date of the last action in the mobile app in ATOM format (if not set, `false`)
     - `absent` – date until which the user is on vacation, in ATOM format (if not set, `false`)

-- `files` – object describing files in the selected messages:
+- `files` – object describing files in selected messages:

     - `id` – file identifier
     - `chatId` – chat identifier